 Reagent bottles that have been used in a laboratory or otherwise used to store chemicals should not be used for storing food or drinks.
-The bottles in our kits are always brand new but they may contain a white residue from the process of grinding the neck and stopper so they should always be washed before use.
+Brand new bottles may contain a white residue from the process of grinding the neck and stopper so they should always be washed before use.

 Bottles typically come in two colors: clear and amber.
 Clear bottles are ideal for displaying items and amber bottles protect the contents from light.
 Sizes range from 30 ml (1 ounce) up to 20000 ml (about 5 gallons) and the larger ones may be used to store preserved biological specimens in the lab.
 The large ones also make excellent terrariums or miniature aquariums.